 The Math That Matters

-• Equipment replacement: Varies, but often six figures
+- Equipment replacement: Varies, but often six figures for switchgear or MCC sections

-• Production downtime: Depends on your operation, but rarely cheap
+- Production downtime: Depends on your operation, but rarely cheap.
+Custom gear lead times can stretch into months.

 Compare that to a study that costs a fraction of any single incident.
-The ROI isn’t theoretical.
-It’s straightforward risk management.
+The ROI is not theoretical.
+It is straightforward risk management.

 The Real Problem Isn't Usually the Equipment